Jack Soble

 Jack Soble (May 15, 1903 – 1967) was a Lithuanian who, together with his brother Robert Soblen, penetrated Leon Trotsky's entourage for Soviet intelligence in the 1920s.
 Later, in the United States, he was jailed, with his wife Myra, on espionage charges.
 He was born in Vilkaviskis, Lithuania as Abromas Sobolevicius and sometimes used the name Abraham Sobolevicius or Adolph Senin.

 Biography

 Early life

 Soble was born in 1903 as Abromas Sobolevicius in, then-Russian controlled, Lithuania to a wealthy Jewish family.
-Soble travelled to Leipzig, Weimar Republic in 1921, to attend college, while there he joined the German Communist Party.
+Soble travelled to Leipzig in 1921, to attend college, while there he joined the German Communist Party.
 In 1927 he travelled to the Soviet Union marrying before returning to Germany.
 Soble studied briefly at the University of Berlin where he became a Trotskyist which led to his expulsion from the Communist Party and the university.

 Spying career

 Soble would claim decades later that he was coerced by Soviet agents to become a spy in 1931 after his wife returned to the USSR to visit her sick mother and threats to her safety were made if he did not cooperate.
 These claims are considered suspect as there is evidence that Soble had earlier contact with Stalin's agents.

 Soble, who now adopted the name Abraham Senin, became publicly known as a prominent member of the German Trotskyist circle, visiting Leon Trotsky himself on at least two occasions.
 On a mission to gather intelligence on Stalin's opponent Leon Trotsky, Soble visited Trotsky in Prinkipo, Turkey in 1931 and in Copenhagen, Denmark a year later.
 However, suspicions were aroused about his activities and Trotsky booted Senin and his brother Robert from the party.
 Soble returned to the USSR and began working for Profintern.

 In 1940, Soviet spymaster Lavrenty Beria dispatched the entire Soble family to the United States, by way of Japan and Canada.
 Soble later testified that Beria had told him that if he undertook the mission to spy on the United States, Beria would allow Soble's entire family to leave the Soviet Union.

 Soble arrived in 1941, and took over supervision of an NKVD spy ring known as the "Mocase", replacing Vasily Zarubin who under the pseudonym "Vasili Zubilin" became the head of the NKVD in the United States.